iips-dc/SunriseBaithakApp/README.md

-SunriseBaithakApp
+﻿SunriseBaithakApp
 =================

-This is a HTML 5 Mobile APP for Sunrise Baithak which have three function 1.
-Registration 2.
+This is a HTML 5 Mobile APP for Sunrise Baithak which have three function:
+1. Registration 2.
 View Schedule 3.Reminder(optional).

+1. Registration:

+It is a basic entry form for Baithak in the Suryodaya aasharam.
+It take the general information of the one, who want to come in Baithak.

+2. View Schedule:

+Schedule contains 3 months schedule of Baithak.
+It can be view by single date or two dates.

+3. Remainder(optionl)

+Remainder of Baithak for those who visit schedule and want remainder notifications only.

+About Technology and Framework:

 What is Sencha Touch?